-The expectation is that you write any nominations you wish to submit yourself, but you can seek advice from one of the Communications and Engagement team.
+The expectation is that you write any nominations you wish to submit yourself, but you can seek advice.
 A nomination checking service will also be running, allowing you to send your draft nominations to the team so that they can be read before they are submitted, and you can be given some advice on any improvements that could be made.
-Please send your questions or nomination to firstname.lastname@example.org by 31st January 2018 to allow these to be reviewed and sent back to you before the closing date.
+Please send your questions or nomination to firstname.lastname@example.org by the end of January to allow these to be reviewed and sent back to you before the closing date.

 What is the closing date for nominations?

-The closing date for nominations is Wednesday 14th February 2018.
+The closing date for nominations is Valentine’s Day (14th February).